-Canary's with update 3.x.7 onwards now have the added the ability to detect remote registry connections made against it's Windows File Share service.
+Canaries with update 3.x.7 onwards can now detect remote registry connections made against their Windows File Share service.

 The remote registry is accessed over a named pipe after connecting to the IPC$ share.